Epanemu/MSD/README.md

    ```
     python ./plot-maker/plots_for_paper.py base
     ```
-   And instead of 'base' you can also choose 'relative' or 'RSE' for different y-axis interpretations
+   And instead of 'base', you can also choose 'relative' or 'RSE' for different y-axis interpretations

-Results are will be saved to the working folder (`./`).
+Results will be saved to the working folder (`./`).

 ---

 ## Notes

-- Plots are being generated from data in folder `batch_precomputed`.
-If you would like to plot your own experiments, move it to the folder, and rename them, or change the plotting scripts.
+- Plots are being generated from data in the folder `batch_precomputed`.
+If you would like to plot your own experiments, move them to the folder, and rename them, or modify the plotting scripts.
 - The code expects certain columns in Folktables data; see `PROTECTED_ATTRS` in `scenarios/folktables_scenarios.py`.
 - BRCG and Ripper require AIX360.
-There is manually installed AIX360 with modified versions of the algorithms.
-MDSS or other advanced fairness methods can require AIF360.
+There is a manually installed AIX360 with modified versions of the algorithms (to make them return a single conjunction).
+MDSS or other fairness methods can require AIF360.
 - Hydra automatically creates separate output folders for each run, storing logs and an `output.txt` with the distance results.